 Our approach to architecture and conservation is based on a number of linked ethical principles:

-We see a caring approach as the key to quality in design.
-We seek to redeem places that fall short of the ideal, reclaiming through our designs something of the harmony and delight of the original, unspoiled creation, anticipating the perfection of the world to come, and contributing to the health and wellbeing of all who experience our buildings.
+We see a holistic caring approach as the key to quality in design, focussed on the health and wellbeing of all who experience our buildings.
 Our aim as architects is to use all the building arts and sciences to communicate visual interest and pleasure.